Skip to main content

 Extra amount in your pension pot

-Some people will get an extra amount in their pension pot once they switch to the new pension rules.
+Some people will receive an extra amount in their pension pot once they switch to the new pension rules.
 You can read more about this below.

 What is this amount?